 Demographic questions help you understand your target market.
 By collecting customer data, you can identify similarities and differences between different demographics.
 Then, you can make buyer personas and classify them based on who they are or what they do.

-For demographic questions, you have to place yourself in the shoes of your respondents.
-Let’s say you want to survey students and ask about their income.
-They are most likely not earning over $20,000 per year.
-Thus, your response options should range below that amount.
+When writing demographic questions, place yourself in the shoes of your respondents.
+If you want to ask students about their income, your response options should range below $20,000 per year, because most of them are probably not making more than that.
 But if your respondents are affluent, your choices should have a range higher than $100,000.

 Examples of demographic questions: